cl91/NeptuneOS/readme.md

    Nehalem, and quite possibly earlier (earlier Core 2 processors might need a microcode update).
 2. RAM: 128MB should be safe, can probably go lower.

-3. VGA-compatible graphics controller.
-4. Legacy BIOS or UEFI-based BIOS that supports at least ACPI 3.0.
+For `amd64` machines, Thinkpad X230, T420, X2100 (from 51NB), and the GPD Micropc (1st gen)

-For `amd64` machines, Thinkpad X230 has been tested to work.
+have all been tested to work.

 ## Building and running